 Master the art of child-led display and you can enhance your setting and children’s learning in one fell swoop, says Kirstine Beeley…

 Reasons for displaying in early years are many and varied, and will reflect quite openly on the overall ethos of your setting.
-Do you display purely to make the building look good, or do you actively display not just the products of the children’s imaginative learning but the processes too?
+Do you display purely to make the building look good or do you actively display not just the products of the children’s imaginative learning but the processes too?
 Being faced with an expanse of blank display space can sometimes prove daunting – as can a lack of available space – but with a little bit of thought your display areas, whatever their extent, can become a valuable, interactive part of the learning process.

 The EYFS highlights the need for child-centred, child-led learning and emphasises the importance of enabling your environment to enhance and support the learning process.
-The Children’s Act 2004 encourages us to empower children and to involve them in decision making processes.
+The Children’s Act 2004 encourages us to empower children and to involve them in decision-making processes.
 What better way to deliver both than through our displays?

 That early learning environments should be places where children are active participants, not passive observers, is a fact we find easy to accept when planning for individual learning activities.
-Yet we still insist on creating displays which are largely adult-led from beginning to end.
-How often have you seen children being asked to work on templates for an adult-inspired wall display, working together to paint individual characters for a larger scene, or even mindlessly gluing together precut pieces to produce near identical creations for a themed offering?
+Yet we still insist on creating displays that are largely adult-led from beginning to end.
+How often have you seen children being asked to work on templates for an adult-inspired wall display, working together to paint individual characters for a larger scene, or even mindlessly gluing together pre-cut pieces to produce near identical creations for a themed offering?

-Children can and should be involved in the display process from beginning to end – from planning through to creation, from mounting and framing to post display interaction.
+Children can and should be involved in the display process from beginning to end – from planning through to creation, from mounting and framing to post-display interaction.
 Involve them in all of these processes and they will not only build a heightened sense of pride in their surroundings but will be far more likely to continue interacting with the display once it’s created too.

 Even if you have an idea for a display in your setting, if children are involved in the planning and making process the amount of discussion and learning will far outweigh the need for a pristine, polished result.
 The end product may not reflect your original vision, but the children’s input will have made it so much more special and ensure it’s continually appreciated by its creators.